home-assistant/home-assistant.io/source/_posts/2017-05-20-automation-editor-zwave-panel-ocr.markdown

 - Allow fetching hass.io panel without auth ([@balloob] - [#7714]) ([hassio docs])

 ## {% linkable_title If you need help... %}
-...don't hesitate to use our very active [forums][forum] or join us for a little [chat][gitter].
+...don't hesitate to use our very active [forums][forum] or join us for a little [chat][discord].
 The release notes have comments enabled but it's preferred if you use the former communication channels.
 Thanks.

 ## {% linkable_title Reporting Issues %}
 Experiencing issues introduced by this release?
 Please report them in our [issue tracker][issue].
 Make sure to fill in all fields of the issue template.